 What then can you do?
 What other options are available for those seeking an outside perspective and somebody to bounce ideas around with?

 Here are some options…

-- A sleeping partner – This is the approach we have taken at Headscape.
-We have a non executive director called Brian who works with a number of companies and keeps us on our toes.
-He has a radically different view on business and constantly challenges us.
-In return he has a small stake in the business.
-He is worth every penny.
+- A sleeping partner – This is the approach we took at our agency.
+We had a non executive director called Brian who works with a number of companies and kept us on our toes.
+He has a radically different view on business and constantly challenged us.
+In return he had a small stake in the business.
+He was worth every penny.

 - Paid consultant – If you don’t fancy having somebody else that entrenched in your business why not consider an external consultant who you speak to on an ongoing basis.
 Admittedly these kinds of consultants can be pricey but they do bring an outside perspective to the table.

 - Find a mentor – Another option is to approach a web designer or website owner you admire and ask them to mentor you.
 Obviously these people may well be busy with their own businesses or websites but if you are willing to pay for their time you can get some valuable advice.
-This is exactly the service I offer through the Headscape consultancy clinics.
+This is exactly the service I offer through my digital mentorship program.
 Most of the time you only need an hour once a month to keep you on the right track.

 Humans by their nature are best in social groups and you are no exception.
-We are not meant to do it alone!
+We are not meant to do anything alone!